exr343/Robot_Assembly_VLA/README.md

   - Resources per job: 1 GPU, 2 CPU cores, 200 GB RAM
   - Module stack: `module load Miniconda3/23.10.0-1`

-Submitted slurm batch file seen in openvla-oft/run_openvla_oft_assembly_wandb.sh
+The slurm batch file submitted to the HPC cluster is seen in openvla-oft/run_openvla_oft_assembly_wandb.sh.

 ## 1. Configure Environment
 ### Set-up Conda Environment
-it is
+The following commands create a conda environment and install this project and its dependencies as specified in pyproject.toml.
 ```bash
 # Create and activate conda environment
 conda create -n openvla-oft python=3.10 -y